 The ASA noted that the word F**K was partly obscured by asterisks, but acknowledged that the meaning of the word was still clear.

-light hearted comment on the ongoing allegations of corruption within FIFA, and in particular the controversy surrounding Sepp Blatter's tenure as FIFA president.
-In that context, we considered the use of F**K was unlikely to cause offence to
+be a light hearted comment on the ongoing allegations of corruption within FIFA, and in particular the controversy surrounding Sepp Blatter's tenure as FIFA president.
+In that context, we considered the use of F**K was unlikely to cause

 Because we did not consider the ad would be offensive to those who were likely to see it, we concluded that it was unlikely to cause serious or widespread offence.